sjchoi86/simple-mujoco-usage/README.md

 ```
 For those who have run the following code, you are already running `MuJoCo` under the hood.
 However, `MuJoCo` is not just some engine that simulates some robots.
 In this repository, we focus on the core functionalities of `MuJoCo` and how we can leverage such information in robot learning tasks through the lens of a Roboticist.

+In particular, we will distinguish `kinematic` and `dynamic` simulations (e.g., forward/inverse kinematics/dynamcis).

 Contact: sungjoon-choi@korea.ac.kr